hackprinceton/static-f17/README.md

 # hp-static-s17

 Static homepage content for HackPrinceton Spring 2017.
 GitHub Pages is configured to deploy this site out of the `master` branch.

-All Sass styles are compiled automatically.
-To develop the site locally, run `jekyll serve`.
+## Setup

+This repo uses Jekyll as its static site engine.
+Install Jekyll by running `gem install jekyll`.
+More detailed installation instructions are available on the [Jekyll website](https://jekyllrb.com/docs/installation/).

+To start a local server for the site, run `jekyll serve`.
+This will start a development server at `localhost:4000`.
+It will automatically reload when you save changes, unless you modify `_config.yml`, in which case you must manually restart the server.
+In some cases, you may also need to restart the server after modifying data files in `_data`.

+All Sass files are compiled automatically, so you do not need to manually compile them into CSS.
+To add any new Sass files to the build, save it into the `_sass` directory and append an `@import` entry to `css/style.scss`.

 ## License